KiiPlatform/thing-if-iOSSDK/README.md

 ## Download the Latest KiiSDK.framework

-Sample project uses KiiSDK to get the access token of KiiUser from Kii Cloud, so you should download it from [Kii Developer Portal](https://developer.kii.com/v2/downloads).
+Sample project uses KiiSDK to get the access token of KiiUser from Kii Cloud, so you should download the latest one from [Kii Developer Portal](https://developer.kii.com/v2/downloads).

 Then import it to Sample Project.

-## Change Properties
+## Initialize SDKs

-KiiSDK and IoTCloudSDK need the appID and appKey.
-Please set the appropriate values in the file `IoTCloudSDK/Properties.plist`
+Both of KiiSDK and IoTCloudSDK need the same appID and appKey.
+Please set the appropriate values in the file `IoTCloudSDK/Properties.plist`.

+- Initialize KiiSDK in `IoTCloudSDK/AppDelegate.swift`
+  - If using one of US, JP, CN and SG, please call `Kii.beginWithID((dict["appID"] as!
+String), andKey: (dict["appKey"] as!
+String), andSite: KiiSite)` using appropriate value for the site.
+  - If using a custom base URL, please provide a value of `kiiCloudCustomURL` for KiiSDK in `IoTCloudSDK/Properties.plist`.
+Then call `Kii.beginWithID((dict["appID"] as!
+String), andKey: (dict["appKey"] as!
+String), andCustomURL: (dict["kiiCloudCustomURL"] as!
+String))`

+- Initialize IotCloudSDK in  `IoTCloudSDK/LoginViewController.swift` when calling `IoTCloudAPIBuilder(appID: (dict["appID"] as!
+String), appKey: (dict["appKey"] as!
+String), site: Site, owner: Owner, tag: String? )`
+  - If using one of US, JP, CN and SG, please use `Site.US`, `Site.JP`, `Site.CN`, or `Site.SG` for the value of site.
+  - If using custom site base URL, please provide a value of `iotCloudAPIBaseURL` for IoTCloudSDK in `IoTCloudSDK/Properties.plist`, then set the value of site with `Site.CUSTOM((dict["iotCloudAPIBaseURL"] as!
+String))`.

 # License